jie-tan/HoPhage/README.md

 						OR a file with .fasta/.fna suffix
 						which contains all cds output of query phage fragments -o OUTPUT_DIR       Output directory.
-The default is the current path -w WEIGHT_HOP_S     Weight of HoP-S. Default = 0.5
-	-g GENUS_RANGE      A file containing host genera names of interest --all               If set, scores of all genera will be outputted
+The default is the current path -w WEIGHT_HOPhage_S     Weight of HoPhage-S. Default = 0.5 -g GENUS_RANGE      A file containing host genera names of interest --all               If set, scores of all genera will be outputted

 #### Example

-If you use HoP by Docker, you can run a just simple example from the existing file:
+If you use HoPhage by Docker, you can run a just simple example from the existing file:

 	cd Prodigal-2.6.3
 	prodigal -i ../examples/phage_frag.fna -d ../examples/phage_cds.fna -p meta